"Plan your Ephesus Travel - Cruisers tips for getting to Ephesus from the port of Kusadasi".

 Before you jump into one of the taxis you should agree on a price.
 Prices are not set, it's all haggling basically.

-If you decide to take a taxi, I also suggest you pay the taxi driver the whole amount only once you get back to the port.
+If you still decide to take a taxi, I also suggest you pay the taxi driver the whole amount only once you get back to the port.

 One thing with taxi drivers you catch in front of Kusadasi port is, you never know how proficient their English will be.
 Another thing is you could always end up being taken to shops you don’t really want to go to.